natcap/invest.users-guide/source/marine_fish.rst

 The discount rate reflects society’s preference for immediate benefits over future benefits (e.g., would you rather receive $10 today or $10 five years from now?).
 The default annual discount rate is 7% per year, which is one of the rates recommended by the U.S. government for evaluation of environmental projects (the other is 3%).
 However, this rate can be set to reflect local conditions or can be set to 0%.

+Uncertainty analysis (optional)
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Optionally, if the fish growth parameters are not known with certainty, the model can perform uncertainty analysis.
+This uncertainty analysis is done via a Monte Carlo simulation.
+In this simulation, the growth parameters are repeatedly sampled from a given normal distribution, and the model is run for each random sampling.

+The results for each run of the simulation (harvested weight, net present value, and number of completed cycles per farm) are collected and then analyzed.
+Uncertainty results are output in two ways: first, the model outputs numerical results, displaying the mean and the standard deviation for all results across all runs.
+Second, the model creates histograms to help visualize the relative probability of different outcomes.

 Limitations and simplifications
 ===============================